 Studies on the Tetris Effect

-Haier also demonstrated that Tetris affects the brain’s plasticity, that is, the ability to change and adapt due to experience.
+Haier also demonstrated that Tetris affects the brain's plasticity, that is, the ability to change and adapt due to experience.
 It turns out that this captivating game can promote cognitive development, enhance memory capacity, and generally contribute to keeping our brains healthy.
 There are benefits to playing video games!
 But there are drawbacks, too.
-The more you know about this effect, the easier it will be to look out for signs that The Tetris Effect is improving your brainpower or having less-than-great effects.
+The more you know about this effect, the easier it will be to look for signs that The Tetris Effect is improving your brainpower or having less-than-great effects.

 Game Transfer Phenomena